TeomanEgeSelcuk/Stacher-Setup/README.md

 1. Paste the YouTube URL into Stacher and start the download.
 2. Stacher will download the best video and audio files separately.
-3. After downloading, the `merge.bat` script will automatically merge the video and audio into a single MP4 file.
+3. After downloading, the `merge.bat` script will automatically merge the video and audio into a single MP4 file, now scaled to 1080p with the original aspect ratio preserved.

 ### 7. Verify the Output

 - Once the process completes, check the output directory (the same as your download directory) for the final MP4 file.
-It should have the same name as the original video and contain both the video and audio merged.
+It should have the same name as the original video and contain both the video and audio merged, now at 1080p resolution.

 ## Troubleshooting